Russian and Slavonic Studies for undergraduates

 Students love us!

 If you're interested in a degree in Russian and Slavonic Studies, why come to Sheffield?
 Because we're enduringly popular.
 We're consistently one of the highest-ranked departments of our kind in the National Student Survey (NSS).
-In the 2011 NSS, an amazing 95 per cent of our students said they were satisfied or very satisfied with their course.
+In the NSS for 2014 95% of our students agreed staff were good at explaining things and 91% were satisfied with the quality of the course.

 Great teaching – and a welcoming environment